veltzer/demos-docker/compose/exercises/install/exercise.md

 # Install Docker Compose

-Install docker-compose on your system using:
+Install docker compose on your system using:
-    `$ sudo apt install docker-compose`
+    `$ sudo apt install docker compose`